Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

 What skills and resources are necessary to perform the project?

+For this project, the following skills are resources are needed for the project to be successful.

+<ins>Skills</ins>
+- Critical Thinking and Analysis
+- Knowledge of Python
+    - Knowledge of TensorFlow/PyTorch and NumPy
+- Deep Learning Architectures with a focus on Comptuer Vision Architectures
+     - Linear Algebra and Probability for reading deep learning publications
+- Classical Computer Vision Techniques
+- Classical Machine Learning Techniques like Naive Bayes

+<ins>Resources</ins>
+- RGB-D Sensor &#8594; Time of Flight Sensor &#8594; Intel RealSense L515 (LiDAR based)
+- CUDA and CuDNN compatible GPU's for accelerating training (For speedy training minimum is an Nvidia A100)
+    - Minimum 8 GB of RAM to process data locally
+    - Hardware requirements are being met by Google Colab
 ## 7. Metrics of Success

 What are metrics by which you would check for success?